About David Oh

-David Oh is a Republican Councilman At-Large.
-He was first elected in 2011 and re-elected in 2015.
-He was the top vote-getter in both primaries.
+David Oh is a Councilman At-Large (Republican).
 On Council, David serves as Minority Whip and Chair of the Committee on Global Opportunities & the Creative/Innovative Economy.
 He is the first Asian American elected to political office in Philadelphia and the only veteran serving on Council.

-David has been very involved in the community over a long period of time.
+David has been very involved in the Philadelphia community for a very long time.
 He served on many boards and commissions including First Philadelphia Commercial Bank, PHEC Board overseeing Hahnemann University, Nazareth Hospital, Crime Prevention Association, Nazareth Academy High School, Community College of Philadelphia, Monte Jade Science & Technology Association: Mid-Atlantic Chapter, Philadelphia Commission on Literacy, Philadelphia Police Advisory Commission, Alumni Association of Central High School, Walnut Street Theater, WYBE Public Television, Welcoming Center for New Pennsylvanians, Tribune Charities and the Federal Judicial Nominating Committee for the Eastern District of Pennsylvania.
-David served as Chairman of the Hajdak-Mokan (Phila) Chapter: 82nd Airborne Division Association.
+David is Past Chairman of the Hajdak-Mokan (Phila) Chapter: 82nd Airborne Division Association.
 He is a Life Member of both the 82nd Airborne Division Association and the Special Forces Association.

 David is married to Hee Sun.
 They have four children, Hannah (12), Joshua (9), Daniel (7) and Sarah (5).